ebrusoni/ssftw3/README.md

 To perform the experiments we used sacred.
 The -F flag specifies the directory to store logs and results.
 For each run there will be a folder in the specified directory, containing the files
 * cout.txt with the standard output information of the run
 * run.json with the resulted support and coefficients
-* metrics.json with some intermediate results (relative error, number of queries, etc.)
+* metrics.json with some intermediate results (relative error, number of queries, number of recovered coefficients etc.)
 * config.json with the input parameters